Visiting Amazing Real-life places in My Neighbor Totoro

 Outer Part of the Kusakabe’s House

 The outer side of the house is made up of wood tiles and painted white and the roof tiles are painted red at the front of the house, and blue/grey on the back tiles.
 White beams support parts of the roof and at the front of the house, white beams are supported by the side of the house and create a sort of gateway to the garden.
-The windows have thick, white panes; the ones on the front of the house are large and rectangular, whereas the others are mainly small and circular.
-You are allowed to take pictures but just outside, unfortunately.

 The outer front of the house has the bus stop sign from Totoro, exactly as in the anime.